 What third-party services does the IT product use?

-It is obligatory to notify users that third-party services can get access to their personal data.
+It is manadatory to notify users that third-party services can access to their personal data.
 For example, the SmartWatch app uses Flurry, a mobile app analytics platform.
 All user actions and clicks within the product are recorded and processed.
 In addition, SmartWatch uses AdMob to make it easier to generate revenue through advertising and Firebase - for analytics.

 Additionally, mobile applications need to obtain consent to access to the device's system settings (mobile phone, for example): location and vibration, background work, opening network links, shopping features, storing data in external storage.
 In addition to the list, you need to describe the purpose of access to the user's device.
 For example, the SmartWatch app needs location access to find Bluetooth devices in range.